 - low weight, and

 Ceramic brake pads work well for track and competitive use.
-In general, they don’t make a good fit for daily driving since they take a long time to heat up.
+In general, they don’t make a good fit for daily use since they take a long time to heat up.

-If you’ve got a high-performance car that’s also your daily driver, you won’t find the intrusive noise that metallic pads tend to emit.
-The lack of brake dust means you’ll be cleaning your wheels less often.
+If you’ve got a daily driven supercar, you won’t have to deal with the intrusive noise that metallic pads tend to emit.
+The lack of dust means you’ll be cleaning your wheels less often.

-Where ceramic brake pads further shine is in the way these provide fade-free braking.
-So if you’re looking for a replacement brake pad for your track car, ceramic brake pads are a no brainer.
+Where ceramic pads further shine is in the way these provide fade-free braking.
+So if you’re looking for a replacement brake pad for your track car, ceramic brake pads are a great option.

 Which Brake Pad Compound Is Best for You?